 You may send an email to email@example.com with a description of the lost item, where it may have been left, and also your contact information.
 The email will be forwarded to the airlines, restaurant and TSA.
 You will be contacted if the item is found.

 Emailing is the best option so the notification is distributed to all the entities in the terminal building.
 You may also contact the Airport Authority office during normal business hours.

-    Smoking is not allowed in the terminal building.
-The passenger terminal is a ‘smoke free’ facility.
+The passenger terminal is a ‘smoke-free’ facility.

 The Airport Information Center can page a passenger if it is staffed at (701) 241-8168.

-    If someone is unable to use the stairs or the escalator, there is an elevator available to assist a disabled person up to the second floor areas.
+If someone is unable to use the stairs or the escalator, there is an elevator available to assist a disabled person up to the second-floor areas.
 The airlines are available to provide wheelchair assistance if requested.
 Handicapped parking is available in the parking lot for those displaying valid permits.
-There are also handicap loading areas adjacent the front doors of the passenger terminal although vehicles must remain attended at all times.
+There are also handicap loading areas adjacent to the front doors of the passenger terminal although vehicles must remain attended at all times.